Code-Institute-Submissions/NikolaVk-portfolio-1NV_SepResub/README.md

 - [Adobe InDesign](https://www.adobe.com/products/indesign.html) was used to make the logo for the readme.
 - [Github](https://github.com/) was used to store all the code added.
 - [Visual Studio Code](https://code.visualstudio.com/) was used to develop this project.
+- [TinyPNG](https://tinypng.com/) was used to compress all the images.
+This way a page may load faster.
+- [Coolors](https://coolors.co/) was used to make the color pallet for the readme.
+- [Am I Responsive](http://ami.responsivedesign.is/#) was used to make the top image for the readme.
+- [W3C Markup Validator](https://validator.w3.org/#validate_by_uri) was used to test the code for errors and/or warnings.

 ### Libraries used